Policies and Procedures

 Monument and Marker Regulations

 - A monument is hereby designated to be of a size weighing 1200 pounds or more and commonly used with headstones to mark the graves.
 All monuments markers and headstones must have a foundation.
 Stone work or monumental work once placed on its foundation shall not be removed, except by permission of the Cemetery Board.
 Only one upright stone will be allowed on a lot; all other stones will be horizontal markers.
-No horizontal markers will be permitted prior to interment in the grave to be marked.
 Only one horizontal marker per grave space will be allowed.
 A horizontal duplex marker is of the type that marks two graves without the use of headstones.
 Duplex markers must be located and set in a manner that allows excavation of both graves at different times.
 All monuments, headstones, and markers must be monolithic regardless of the theme.
 The size of a horizontal marker shall be consistent with the size of the lot.
 No stone or marker may bear anything of an advertising nature.
 No monument, headstone, or marker will be placed on the lot unless the lot is paid for in full.

 - All inscription work on new monuments, headstones, and markers must be done prior to setting except date of death.